 Semaglutide is a prescription medication with FDA-approved indications for type 2 diabetes (injectable and oral) and chronic weight management (injectable), with specific criteria for use.
 Labels and delivery devices differ by indication.

 Compounded semaglutide is not FDA-approved.
 Some compounded versions have used salt forms (for example, semaglutide sodium or acetate) that are not the same active ingredient as the approved drug.
-The FDA reported dosing and sterility concerns and more than 500 adverse event reports by 2025.
+The FDA reported dosing and sterility concerns and adverse event reports.
 The national shortage that previously allowed broader compounding exceptions ended in 2025, so standard federal limits apply again (sections 503A and 503B).
 That means compounding is generally not permitted when an approved product is available and not in shortage.

 For athletes, anti-doping rules matter.
 As of 2025, semaglutide is not on the World Anti-Doping Agency Prohibited List, but GLP-1 receptor agonists are included in certain WADA monitoring activities.
 Policies evolve by sport and federation.
 Anyone subject to testing should verify the current WADA List and their federation's requirements, and confirm if a Therapeutic Use Exemption is needed.